rails/solid_queue/README.md

 ### Single database configuration

-It's also possible to use one single database for both production data:
+Running Solid Queue in a separate database is recommended, but it's also possible to use one single database for both the app and the queue.
+Just follow these steps:

 1. Copy the contents of `db/queue_schema.rb` into a normal migration and delete `db/queue_schema.rb`
 2. Remove `config.solid_queue.connects_to` from `production.rb`